ooiyeeweis/go-buyer-bot/README.md

-# Serene Space Tracker Bot
+# GO Buyer Tracker Bot

 A Telegram bot for Group Order (GO) buyers to self-serve their order status, backed by a Google Sheets spreadsheet managed by the admin.